cosmos/cosmos-sdk/docs/building-modules/handler.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc1/x/bank/keeper/msg_server.go#L14-L16

 First, the `handler` function sets a new `EventManager` to the context to isolate events per `msg`.
-Then, a simple switch calls the appropriate `msgServer` method based on the `Msg` type.
-These methods are the ones that actually process `message`s.
-They can retrieve the `sdk.Context` from the `context.Context` parameter method using the `sdk.UnwrapSDKContext`:
+Then, a simple switch calls the appropriate `msgServer` method based on the `Msg` type. `msgServer` methods can retrieve the `sdk.Context` from the `context.Context` parameter method using the `sdk.UnwrapSDKContext`:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc1/x/bank/keeper/msg_server.go#L27